pkulchenko/ZeroBraneStudio/doc-remote-debugging.md

 If your application is using **Lua 5.2** or **Lua 5.3** interpreters, then replace `clibs` in `LUA_CPATH` values with `clibs52` or `clibs53`, respectively, to load proper versions of the required modules.

+## Debugging of 64bit applications

+If you are debugging a **64bit application on Windows**, you need to make the 64bit luasocket library available to your application and set `package.cpath` appropriately (to make sure it references 64bit libraries before any other library that may be referenced there) as the libraries included with the IDE are compiled for 32bit architecture and will not work with 64bit applications.

+MacOS and Linux don't require any special handling for 64bit applications as Linux version are available for both 32bit and 64bit architectures and MacOS libraries are compiled as universal libraries (and can be loaded from 32bit and 64bit applications).

 ## Configure path for debugging

 In a similar way, instead of specifying `LUA_PATH` and `LUA_CPATH`, you can set `package.path` and `package.cpath` (if needed) directly from your script: